Estonian Rescue Board - who are we?

-The Estonian Rescue Board has departments that develop, plan and manage activities and Regional Rescue Centers and the Explosive Ordnance Disposal Center implementing the activities.
-North, South, East and West Regional Rescue Centers organize day-to-day rescue work, fire safety surveillance, emergency prevention, and crisis management.
+The Estonian Rescue Board has departments that develop, plan, and manage activities, regional rescue centres, and the Explosive Ordnance Disposal Centre, which all carry out the activities of the Estonian Rescue Board.
+Northern, Southern, Eastern and Western rescue centres organise the day-to-day rescue work, fire safety surveillance, emergency prevention, and crisis management.

 The mission of the Estonian Rescue Board